-Oracle VM VirtualBox therefore comes with a front-end called VBoxHeadless, which produces no visible output on the host at all, but still can deliver VRDP data.
+Oracle VM VirtualBox therefore comes with a front-end called VBoxHeadless, which produces no visible output on the host at all, but still can optionally deliver VRDP data.
 This front-end has no dependencies on the X Window system on Linux and Oracle Solaris hosts.

-Note: Before Oracle VM VirtualBox 1.6, the headless server was called VBoxVRDP.
-For the sake of backwards compatibility, the Oracle VM VirtualBox installation still installs an executable with that name as well.
+Note: In legacy releases of Oracle VM VirtualBox, the headless server was called VBoxVRDP.
+For backwards compatibility, the Oracle VM VirtualBox installation still includes an executable with that name.